Naperville Garden Club

 Continuing Projects

 Awarding scholarships continues to provide financial assistance to graduating high school seniors and college students in the Naperville area whose studies are concentrated in the conservation, horticulture or environmental sciences.
-The program, which began in 1978, has awarded $306,500 from 1993 to 2019.
+The program, which began in 1978, has awarded $307,050 as of August 2022.
 The Club also donates to the Garden Clubs of Illinois Scholarship Fund.
 Furthermore, the Club offers two $25 awards plus a certificate on the state level to the clubs that give the most money per member to scholarships.

 For many years the Club exhibited flower arrangements at a local library.
 Since 2018, the Club instead has a new community exhibit site, the Ronald McDonald Family Room at Edward Hospital.
 Each week a Club member delivers a floral exhibit to brighten the atmosphere.